henryhxu/CSCI4430-ESTR4120/assignment/assignment-1/README.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

+<a name="gracetoken"></a>
+## Grace Token
+A grace token is a single-use token that lets a student or group effectively extend their project deadline by one day.
+Grace tokens are used automatically when a student attemps to submit after the hard deadline.
+Once a late day token is used, that student/group will be able to continue submitting for 24 hours after the project hard deadline.

 ## Acknowledgements